Mr-Monster-0248/secure-coding-M2/CSRF/README.md

 ## Installing the app

 The app uses the monorepo technology, so only one installation is required.
-At the root of this directory, run:
+To install, go to the root of this directory and run:

 ```shell
 npm install